Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 To ensure the condition that the centers of shape parameters of the same identity are the parameters regressed from neutral frontal face images, we first calculate the confidence, which indicates similarity to the neutral frontal face.

 where $\alpha_{exp}$ represents the expression parameters. $\alpha$, $\beta$ and $\gamma$ are Euler angles of 3D face poses.

 We use the following formula to update the centers.
-It assigns higher weights with the neutral frontal face.
+It assigns higher weights \YL{to} the neutral frontal face.

-where $n$ is the number of samples in a mini-batch, $\delta(\cdot) = 1$ if the condition is true and $\delta(\cdot) = 0$ otherwise. $y_i$ is the identity label of the sample, $c_j$ is the shape parameter center of the $j$-th class, and $\alpha_{id}$ represents the shape parameters.
+where \YL{$n_b$} is the number of samples in a mini-batch, $\delta(\cdot) = 1$ if the condition is true and $\delta(\cdot) = 0$ otherwise. $y_i$ is the identity label of the sample, $c_j$ is the shape parameter center of the $j$-th class, and $\alpha_{id}$ represents the shape parameters.

-To ensure that the shape parameter satisfies a specific distribution, we use the Kullback-Leibler loss to constrain the shape parameters to fit a zero-mean multivariate Gaussian distribution with the eigenvalues as its variances.
+To ensure that the shape \YL{parameters satisfy} a specific distribution, we use the Kullback-Leibler loss to constrain the shape parameters to fit a zero-mean multivariate Gaussian distribution with the eigenvalues as its variances.